 Multiple Probabilistic Trend Family (MPTF)

-This has applications to modelling multiple lines of business, multiple segments, multiple layers and credibility modelling.
+This has applications to modeling multiple lines of business, multiple segments, multiple layers and credibility modeling.

 Relationships between lines of business, for example, involve two types of correlations; process correlation and parameter correlation.